 Tracking the history of Arizona’s boom and bust towns.
 Bisbee and Globe survived, Helvetia and Ruby didn’t.

-Gordon Hirabayashi objected to the way Japanese-Americans were treated in World War II.
+Gordon Hirabayashi objected to how Japanese Americans were treated in World War II.
 His fight took him from the Supreme Court to a prison camp in Arizona.

 A collection of lead crosses and swords found near Tucson has led to a nearly century-old controversy: Was a Roman colony established in the area around C.E.
 800?
 Some are convinced it proves that Romans settled in the area; others say it’s a hoax.

 The Battle of Picacho Pass on April 15, 1862, was the westernmost engagement of the Civil War.
 Some say it was just a “skirmish,” but each year, it’s brought back to life a dedicated group of re-enactors.

-The heat, the sounds, the power.
-We climbed aboard Union Pacific’s historic steam locomotive known as The 844 in 2012 for a talk with the engineer and to record the sounds of the legendary iron horse.
+We climbed aboard Union Pacific’s historic steam locomotive known as The 844 in 2012 to talk with the engineer and record the sounds of the legendary iron horse.